Frequently asked questions

 • Enter your bank account details and select confirm

-Once banking details are recorded, any dividends yet to be transferred will be paid by direct credit within 10 days and future dividends will also be paid to this account.
+Once banking details are recorded, any dividends yet to be transferred will be paid by direct credit within 11-16 business days and future dividends will also be paid to this account.

 b) New Zealand shareholders can provide their bank account details follows: